jeremyabbott/FsBlog/source/blog/2015/12-3-fsharp-events-rx-async.md

 This is my contribution to the [2015 F# Advent Calendar](https://sergeytihon.wordpress.com/2015/10/25/f-advent-calendar-in-english-2015/).
 I hope you like it!

 The majority of my code-slinging career has focused on full stack web development which hasn't necessitated a lot of complex event-driven programming, unless you include the unholy event model in Web Forms.
-Even in the cases where I do need to work with events, it's usually abstracted behind a library or framework (shout out to Knockout).
-Since I've been doing more mobile development working with events has become more relevant which inspired me to dig into them and write this post.
-First we'll look very briefly at async programming in F# and then look at the F# programming model for events.
-Then we'll bring it all together in an applicable, if a little contrived, example.
+Even in the cases where I do need to work with events, it's usually abstracted behind a library or framework (shout-out to Knockout).
+Working with events has become much more relevant now that I'm doing more mobile development.
+Fortunately F# has some awesome language features that make working with events a lot of fun.
+Before we jump into events though we're going to look briefly at async programming in F#.
+Then we'll look at the F# programming model for events.
+Finally, we'll bring it all together in a comprehensive, if a little contrived, example.

 # F# Async Workflows
-For whatever reason F# async workflows have been one of the hardest things for me to grok.
+For whatever reason, F# async workflows have been one of the hardest things for me to grok.
 The concepts started to click when I read [this](http://dotnet.readthedocs.org/en/latest/async/async-fsharp.html) excellent write-up on the subject.

 The goal of asynchronous programming is to start expensive and/or time consuming processes on a separate thread and continue doing work on the main thread until we have to wait for the expensive task to finish.
 It's kind of like multitasking except that asynchronous programming actually is more efficient. ;)

-The following code sample shows a couple of "expensive" tasks running in sequence.
+The following code sample shows a couple of expensive tasks running in sequence.
 We can't do anything on the main thread until they complete.

     open System